razem-io/ha-bayrol-cloud/README.md

    - Username (Email address used for Bayrol Pool Access)
    - Password

-The integration will automatically discover and add all pool controllers configured in your Bayrol Pool Access account.
+The integration will automatically discover and add all pool controllers configured in your Bayrol Cloud account.

 ## Sensors